flaudem/ProjetDeepLearnig_IAS/README.md

 # Global Wheat Detection
 <p align="center"><img src="ProjetDL_images/desc.png" /></p>

-**As you have seen the picture, the task of this competition is to predict the bounding boxes of wheat heads in different images.
+**As you have seen the picture above, the task of this competition is to predict the bounding boxes of wheat heads in different images.
 The images have a varying number of wheat heads, colors, orientations, and so on making the task more challenging.**

 ## Description
 Most food products are made from wheat.
 Thanks to its popularity in use, wheat is widely studied in the agricultural field.
 Specialists are working on detecting an image of wheat ears collected from many wheat fields around the world.
 Described as spikes at the top of the plant containing the grain, the images of wheat ears are processed to estimate its size and density in different varieties.
 Farmers will be able to use the data to assess health and maturity when making management decisions in their fields.